Cover picture by (Spencer R. Layne/U.S. Navy)

 Christmas for the Fish by Virginia State Parks on flickr.com licensed under CC BY 2.0

 You can also check with local zoos and animal rescue centers for recycling programs for animals.
-In past years, Claytor Lake and Hungry Mother State Park in collaboration with the Department of Wildlife Resources in southwest Virginia, have accepted donated fresh Christmas trees to build underwater reef structures for game fish.
-Check with Virginia State Parks to determine if they are running the program this year.
+Claytor Lake, Fairy Stone State Park, and Hungry Mother State Park in collaboration with the Department of Wildlife Resources in southwest Virginia, accept fresh Christmas trees to build underwater reef structures for game fish.
+Get details for disposal locations and deadlines from Virginia State Parks.

 Home Depot and Lowes stores in some locations hold tree collection events.
 Call your local store to ask if one is scheduled.
 Additionally, your city waste management most likely has a composting or recycling program available.
 Some local recycling centers will chip your tree up and turn it into mulch.
 Check county government sites for recycling efforts in your area.